MailTape/MailTape-v1/_posts/2022-05-29-The-Lazy-Eyes.md

 Sarah: **"**Can't get over the easy going synth groove in this track, perfect for a Sunday morning :) Wonderful arpeggio plucking accents halfway through, such a nice compliment to the sliding rhythm section.**"**

 ## [The Lazy Eyes](https://thelazyeyes.bandcamp.com/) - Where's My Brain???
-Sarah: **"**Finishing off our selection with another track off of the band's debut album.
+Sarah: **"**Finishing off our selection with another track off of the band's debut album, [SongBook](https://thelazyeyes.bandcamp.com/album/songbook).
 The title is self-explanatory enough, this track's psychedelic influences create the space to get lost in, especially for our Sunday listening :) Love the rock breaks from the trancelike grooves, a welcome surprise.**"**

 <p id="outroduction">That finishes our playlist  for this morning!
 Our thanks to [The Lazy Eyes](https://thelazyeyes.bandcamp.com/) for joining us this Sunday.
 Many thanks to Meriam Kharbat for this episode's vibrant illustration!</p>